 When creating your data architecture, make sure it’s future proof.
 Ensure your team has the future of your business in mind.
 You need to be able to add new data sources, ensure scalability, deliver insights on different platforms and migrate to a new service provider.

 You should also have the ability to view external data as there can be interesting correlations between your business and macro-economic trends.

 8. Become a data evangelist within your company

 Once your data team starts work, tell the rest of your business how important their activity is.
 After all, you may run into resistance from colleagues who don’t like change.
 But if you lead by example and show everyone how the new data insight tools can make their lives easier, they’ll come around eventually.

-Although appointing a data team is vital to establishing a data-orientated culture in your business, it’s only the first step.
-Next, you’ll have to establish a ‘critical mass’ of data orientated people.
+Although appointing a data team is vital to establishing a data culture in your business, it’s only the first step.
+Next, you’ll have to establish a ‘critical mass’ of data-orientated people.
+This means making sure there are sufficient data champions in your organization so your culture is self-sustaining and creates further growth.
 To do this, you’ll need to foster an environment where these people thrive.